catalyst-cooperative/.github/profile/README.md

   interchange model for tabular data.
 * [Tableau](https://www.tableau.com/) for producing dashboards and interactive data visualizations for client projects.
-* [VS Code](https://code.visualstudio.com/) our primary main code editor, ever more deeply integrated with GitHub.
+* [VS Code](https://code.visualstudio.com/) is our primary main code editor, ever more deeply integrated with GitHub.
 * [pre-commit](https://pre-commit.com/) to enforce code formatting and style standards.
-* [GitHub Actions](https://docs.github.com/en/actions) runs our continuous integration, and coordinates our nightly builds and data scraping jobs.
+* We use [GitHub Actions](https://docs.github.com/en/actions) to run our continuous integration and coordinate our nightly builds and data scraping jobs.

 ## Tools we're studying :construction:
 * [duckdb](https://duckdb.org/) as a performant, columnar, analysis oriented alternative